AIM-Harvard/NLP_CancerSDoH/README.md

 Note Types: i) notes written only by physicians and; ii) notes written by all providers

 Data and Models
-    - Clincal notes are curated from MGB databases.
+    - Clincal notes are curated from the electronic health records (EHR).
 All of our corpora contain PHI and are therefore not available to publish.
     - Variational Auto Encoder Topic Models
         - Purpose is to discover latent topics (word distributions) in our corpus of clincal notes
         - Then we perform inference using the trained topic models on clincial notes to see differences in topic distributions by patient demographic